mehmedkadric/anomaly-detection-platform/README.md

-# anomaly-detection-platform
+# Anomaly Detection Platform
-Anomaly Detection Platform
+The idea is to present and compare different anomaly detection algorithms.